aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ## On `setup.dyalog` (18.0 and 18.2)

-I> This is 18.0/18.2 only because in later versions of Dyalog, Tatin's API will be available in `⎕SE` right from the start
+I> This is 18.0/18.2 only because in later versions of Dyalog, Tatin's API will be available in `⎕SE` right from the start anyway.
+I>

-You might want the Tatin API to be available right from the start, so that you can invoke any of the Tatin API functions without first executing a Tatin user command.
+I> You might want the Tatin API to be available right from the start in earlier versions of Dyalog as well, so that you can invoke any of the Tatin API functions without first executing a Tatin user command.
+I>
 I> What is the application for this?
-Well, you might want to have an automated build process available right from the start, for example.
+Well, you might want to have an automated build process available, for example.
 I>
 I> If you are not interested in this: skip it and carry on with [Updating Tatin](#).